Why do I believe?

 Is God/Christianity real?

 If you’re interested in Christianity, I suggest you listen to some sermons by Ravi Zacharias or Timothy Keller or John Piper.
-They are apologetics.
+They are called apologists.
 Apologetics is a branch of Christian theology that aims to present historical, reasoned, and evidential bases for Christianity, defending it against objections. (quoted from Wikipedia).
-So if it is scientifically and historically proved that the Bible is true and real, then the words in the Bible are true, and if I’ve seen what’s written in the Bible come true in my life too, you bet I believe it cause I’ve felt it!
+So if it is scientifically and historically proven that the Bible is true and real, then the words in the Bible are true, and if I’ve seen what’s written in the Bible come true in my life too, you bet I believe it cause I’ve felt it!

 John Piper has a great website called Desiring God and there are excellent articles that relate to modern life as well as Bible studies and so forth.
 Here’s the full list of topics – the articles aren’t very long so some are really good reads.

 I consider myself a very logical and rational person – I want all the facts and all the answers.
 Apologetics helps me understand Christianity as fact.
 How and when Jesus lived.
 Who he was.
 How many copies of the Bible there were and how accurate those copies were translated into different languages.
 Etc. There’s a wonderful book called More Than A Carpenter by Josh McDowell that helps us practically understand who Jesus really was and why he had to die to save us.

 Are you wondering or doubting?

 Apologetics like Ravi Zacharias also help answer difficult questions we have about life, like, why does God allow suffering if He is a loving God?
 Well, can we know joy and love without suffering?
 Can we know light without darkness?
 Can we know moral good without bad?